meyfa/CobolCraft/Updating.md

 * Update the version number in `README.md`.

-## Blobs

-* Download and run the official server.
-Use the following settings in `server.properties`:
-    - `online-mode=false` (to disable encryption)
-    - `network-compression-threshold=-1` (to disable packet compression)
-* Look up the packet ID of the "update tags" packet.
-We will assume it is `0x0D`.
-* Start Wireshark on the loopback interface, and connect to the server.
-* Disconnect immediately and stop the capture.
-* Look for the packet with the ID you found earlier.
-Use a filter such as: `tcp.port == 25565 && data[3] == 0x0D`.
-    Note: The offset (`3`) may need to be adjusted if the packet has a shorter or longer length prefix.
-* Copy just the packet data as "hex stream" and save it to a file, e.g., `capture.txt`.
-* Run `fold -b -w 64 capture.txt >blobs/update_tags_packets.txt`.

 ## Build System

 * Update the download URL and file name in `Makefile`.